-8. May I use Advanced Placement credits to meet University Core Curriculum requirements?
+9. May I use Advanced Placement credits to meet Curriculum for Liberal Education (CLE) requirements?

-Yes, Advanced Placement credits can be used in several areas of the core.
-However, in order to get the full benefit and best quality from your undergraduate education, it is wise to take core curriculum courses.
+Yes, Advanced Placement credits can be used in several areas of the CLE.
+However, in order to get the full benefit and best quality from your undergraduate education, it is wise to take CLE courses.
 For example, if you place out of a course you might take a more advanced course in the same area of study.

-9. If I am a transfer student, must I complete the core curriculum requirements?
+10. If I am a transfer student, must I complete the Curriculum for Liberal Education (CLE) requirements?

-Yes, all students graduating from Virginia Tech must fulfill core curriculum requirements.
+Yes, all students graduating from Virginia Tech must fulfill the CLE requirements.
 Courses taken at other institutions may be transferred to Virginia Tech and may count for credit if they are equivalent to the courses we offer here.
 Such decisions are determined by an analysis of your transcript when you enter Virginia Tech.
-Transfer students will graduate under the University Core requirement in effect for the class level (Freshman, Sophomore, Junior, Senior) at which they enter Virginia Tech.
-Transfer students should consult with the Associate Dean for Undergraduate Programs (or Academic Affairs) in their college to make a precise determination of the core requirements that they must fulfill.
+Transfer students will graduate under the University CLE requirements in effect for the class level (Freshman, Sophomore, Junior, Senior) at which they enter Virginia Tech.
+Transfer students should consult with the Associate Dean for Undergraduate Programs (or Academic Affairs) in their college to make a precise determination of the CLE requirements that they must fulfill.

-10. While enrolled at Virginia Tech, may I take core curriculum courses at another college or university and transfer them here?
+11. While enrolled at Virginia Tech, may I take CLE courses at another college or university and transfer them here?

-Yes, provided that the courses you take are equivalent to specific core courses taught at Virginia Tech.
+Yes, provided that the courses you take are equivalent to specific CLE courses taught at Virginia Tech.
 Some colleges require that you obtain authorization from your academic dean before you take courses elsewhere if you intend to transfer those courses to Virginia Tech.
 Credit, but not grades, can be transferred.
 Check with your Advisor.

-11. Should I take only University Core courses in the first year?
+12. Should I take only CLE courses in the first

+year?
 No. You will also want to take other courses that are appropriate for freshmen in your major, or foundational courses such as College Success Strategies that may be of help in your success in college.

-12. How long does it take to complete the University Core requirements?
+13. How long does it take to complete the CLE requirements?

-The core is the equivalent of about one full year's academic work, or about 25% of your degree.
-However, most students complete most or all core requirements over at least a twoyear period, usually in the freshman and sophomore years.
-It is wise not to take all core courses together, but to integrate them from the very beginning with your program of study in the major.
-Although you may want to take some upper-level core courses as a junior or senior, you should not wait until your senior year to complete most of your core requirements, because this is the time when you need most to concentrate on completing your major.
+The CLE is the equivalent of about one full year's academic work, or about 25% of your degree.
+However, most students complete most or all CLE requirements over at least a two-year period, usually in the freshman and sophomore years.
+It is not wise to take all CLE courses together, but to integrate them from the very beginning with your program of study in the major.
+Although you may want to take some upper-level CLE courses as a junior or senior, you should not wait until your senior year to complete most of your CLE requirements, because this is the time when you most need to concentrate on completing your major.

-13. I've heard of something called "Satisfactory Progress."
-How does this relate to the core?
+14. I've heard of something called "Satisfactory Progress."
+How does this relate to the CLE?

-There are two checkpoints, according to the University's definition of "Satisfactory Progress," by which students must have successfully completed a certain number of credits within the University Core Curriculum. (a) By the time you have attempted 36 semester credits, you must have completed 12 credits of University Core requirements. (b) By the time you have attempted 72 semester credits, you must have completed at least 24 semester credits of University Core requirements.
-For further information, be sure to see "Student's Responsibility - Satisfactory Progress Toward Degree" in the 2006-2007 Undergraduate Catalog.
-Departments also set criteria for satisfactory progress within their majors, and students should check with the department or their advisor regarding this requirement.
+There are two checkpoints, according to the University's definition of "Satisfactory Progress," by which students must have successfully completed a certain number of credits within the Curriculum for Liberal Education.
+(1) by the time you have attempted 36 semester credits, you must have completed 12 credits of CLE requirements.
+(2) by the time you have attempted 72 semester credits, you must have completed at least 24 credits of CLE requirements.
+For further information, be sure to see "Student's Responsibility - Satisfactory Progress Toward Degree" in the Undergraduate Catalog.
+Departments also set criteria for satisfactory progress within their majors; students should check with the department or their advisor.

-14. Do I need to plan the whole program at once?
+15. Do I need to plan the whole CLE program at once?